-Other services represent ancillary revenue incidental to Corby's core business activities, such as logistical fees, on-premise spirit, wine and merchandise sales, and occasional bulk whisky sales.
-Revenue from other services grew \$0.6 million, or 16%, in the year ended June 30, 2020 and are attributable to increased bulk whisky sales.
+Other services represent ancillary revenue incidental to Corby's core business activities, such as logistical fees, merchandise sales and occasional bulk whisky sales.
+Revenue from other services increased \$1.8 million in the year ended June 30, 2021 when compared to the same period last year and is attributable to increased bulk whisky sales.